 “As good as Jack is," Tom Kite says, "Jack might be the most over-married man that I know."

 In 2000, Barbara was the Memorial Tournament honoree.
-She didn’t feel good, wasn’t quite sure what was wrong.
+She didn’t feel well, wasn’t quite sure what was wrong.
 But, not wanting to make a fuss, she didn’t say a word.

-On Thursday, Jack was playing in the tournament and Barbara was following along as if nothing was wrong.
+On Thursday, Jack was playing in the tournament and Barbara was following along as if everything was fine.

 “I got around to the 14th hole and she finally turns to me and says, ‘Jackie, I can‘t go any farther.
 You gotta call a doctor.’
 She had a kidney stone.
 She’d been trying to pass a kidney stone all week,” Jack says.
 “Took her to the hospital.
 Did lithotripsy, blasted the stone.
 She was back walking Friday.”